Anemia in Dogs: Causes, Symptoms, and Bloodwork Explained

 How Vets Diagnose Anemia

-- • Chemistry panel: Check organ function, especially kidneys
+- • Chemistry panel: Check organ function, especially kidneys and liver

 - • Tick-borne disease panel: Screen for infectious causes